Reggie Rockstone: Recognition and music style

-Reggie Rockstone is credited as the pioneer of hiplife or "Kasahara music" in Ghana and like some masters of the art of hip hop, he has proclaimed his retirement and out of retirement several times.
-His specialty in Asante Twi.
+Reggie Rockstone is credited as the pioneer of hiplife or "Kasahare music" in Ghana and like some masters of the art of hip hop, he has proclaimed his retirement and out of retirement several times.
+His specialty is Asante Twi.
 He is internationally acclaimed, with several performances throughout West Africa, the UK, France, USA and Switzerland.

 Appointments to be on judges panels

 In 2013 he was selected to be a judge of the maiden edition of the Glo X Factor Africa along with Onyeka Onwenu and M.I.
 He was also a judge for the fifth edition of the Malta Guinness Street Dance competition in 2012.

 Globacom brand ambassador

 In 2009, Rockstone was one of 17 Public figures, who were outdoored by Globacom to endorse their brand, which was part of their preparations to roll out in Ghana.
 There was an allegation that he had been dropped as an ambassador but he denied the reports.